victorozoh/waffle_slam/README.md

 - Kalman Filter, Extended Kalmn Filter and Unscented Kalman filter: Family of gaussian filters
 - Histogram filter or Grid Localisation algorithm
 - Markov Localisation: Utilizes discrete probability distribution as representation of state space and updates the probabilities with each iteration
-- particle filter or Monte Carlo localisation
+- Particle filter or Monte Carlo localisation
 ### Kalman Filter
 - Assumes linear motion and measurement models
 - Assumes a unimodal gaussian